SonMinWoo/layout_practice/README.md

 This repository is to practice layout making with only HTML and CSS!

-It follows CSS mater class from nomad coder
+It follows "CSS mater class" from nomad coder